nicoleOpazo/favouriting-images/README.md

 # Meow World - Cat App

 Welcome to Meow World!
-This is a web application designed for cat lovers, where you can explore different cat breeds, learn about their temperaments, and mark your favorites.
+This is a web application that allows you to explore and save your favorite cat images from TheCatAPI.
+Whether you're a cat lover or just looking for some adorable images to brighten your day, CatFaves has you covered.
+With an intuitive user interface and seamless integration with TheCatAPI, you can easily browse, mark favorites, and enjoy a constant stream of charming cat pictures.

 ## Features

-- Explore a variety of cat breeds with images and descriptions.
+- Browse a Collection of Cat Images: Explore a curated collection of cat images fetched from TheCatAPI, ranging from adorable kittens to majestic felines.
-- Learn about the unique temperaments of each breed.
+- Mark Favorites: Instantly mark images as your favorites with a simple click.
+Keep track of your most beloved cat moments.
-- Mark your favorite breeds for easy access.
+- Responsive Design: CatFaves is designed to be responsive and user-friendly, ensuring an optimal viewing experience across various devices and screen sizes.
-- Intuitive and appealing user interface.
+- Endless Cat Enjoyment: Scroll through a continuous feed of cat images, and click the "More Kitties" button to load even more cuteness.

 ## Screenshots